• Email

 Developed by Clara

-This umami kimchi udon carbonara was such a delicious easy weekday lunch, easy to whip up in between meetings while working from home.
+This umami kimchi udon recipe is such a delicious easy weekday lunch.
 The salty, delicious Kimchi flavor paired with the creamy texture of an egg coated on the chewy udon noodles makes a truly mouthwatering recipe.

 5 from 1 vote